Annapurna Base Camp Trek in brief

 The ability of trekkers to walk and experience also creates issues during trekking.
 If you are an experienced trekker, it would be very supportive while trekking to the Himalayas of Nepal.

 Along with physical laborious factors, managing money for trekking is equally difficult.
 But the Annapurna base camp trek is a budget trek.
-It is not expensive compared to other trekking packages like the Annapurna circuit, Everest base camp, and the Manaslu circuit trekking.
+It is not expensive compared to other trekking packages like the Annapurna circuit, Everest base camp, and the Manaslu circuit trek.

 The trekkers can build up their stamina by daily walking and joining hiking activities.
 The ascending and descending walking habit would be very beneficial while going to the Annapurna base camp trek.